austin-rb/austin-rb.github.com/_posts/2012-02-06-february-meeting.md

 > in Java) with nothing Ruby code.
 >
 > If you aren't getting the most out of your CI tools, or you aren't
-> *gasp* using a CI tool at all, then it is important that you attend!
+> using a CI tool at all, then it is important that you attend!
 > Implementing a proper CI is a game changer to the way you and your team
 > develop software.
 >